ut0mt8/goChecker/README.md

 # goChecker
-Quick attempt to make an url blackbox checker / prometheus exporter
+Attempt to make a blackbox checker, prometheus exporter.
+This is like the blackbox exporter except that the probe are scheduled by the prober itself, not by prometheus.
+This seems a more substainable solution.